PHPDoc Types

 The callable

 typehint has been in PHP for a long time.
 But it doesn’t allow enforcing specific callback signatures.
-However, PHPStan allows and enforce specific signatures in PHPDocs:
+However, PHPStan allows to enforce specific signatures in PHPDocs:

 callable(int, int): string